Authentic Lessons for 21st Century Learning

 Materials

-Historical Figure Profile Template (attached, one per student)
+• Historical Figure Profile Template handout (attached; one per student)

 Engage

-After the time is up, display slide 5 and give students an additional minute to write down everything that they know about the people they included in their lists.
-Invite students to discuss their lists with a partner.
+Display slide 6 and have students continue the activity by recording everything they know about the people included on their lists.
+Then, invite students to discuss their lists with a partner.

-Explain to students that there are a number of famous figures who played important roles in world history, and it will be the students' job to become experts on ONE famous world historical figure.
+Share that there are many famous figures who played important roles in world history, and students will become experts on one famous world historical figure during this lesson.

 Explore

-Ask students to fill in the "K" column with everything they know about their historical figure.
-Allow 3–5 minutes of writing time.
+Ask students to first complete the “K” column with everything they know about their historical figures.
+Allow 3–5 minutes for them to complete the column.

-Display slide 10.
-Ask students to fill in the "W" column with everything they want to know about their historical figure.
-Give students an additional 3–5 minutes for this part of the activity.
+Show slide 11 and ask students to complete the “W” column with everything they want to know about their historical figures.
+Allow an additional 3–5 minutes for this part of the activity.

-Display slide 11.
-Ask students to fill in the "H" column with ideas about how they might find the information they listed in their "W" column.
-Tell students that this will serve as an action plan as they research their historical figures.
+Display slide 12.
+Ask students to fill in the "H" column with ideas about how they might find the information they listed in the "W" column.
+Tell students that this column should serve as a plan for how they are going to research their historical figures.

 Explain

-Display slide 12.
-As students research, ask them to take quality notes about their findings and write down where they found the information.
-In their notes, students might include the following information relating to their historical figures:
+Display slide 13 and have students begin their research using their KWHL Charts to guide them.
+As students research, have them take quality notes about their findings and record where they found the information.
+Encourage them to include information about their figures related to the following topics:

 Extend

-Quote: Which quote would best reflect the historical figure?
-If students find that their figures have many quotes attributed to them, suggest that they select one that they find particularly interesting or meaningful.
+• Quote: Which quote best reflects the historical figure?
+If students find multiple quotes attributed to their figure, have them select one they find particularly interesting or meaningful.

-Fast Facts: What are five key pieces of information about the historical figure?
-Students should highlight these using brief bullet points.
+• Fast Facts: What are five key pieces of information about the historical figure?
+Have students use brief bullet points to write these.

-Historical Importance: Why is the figure important in the scope of history?
-Students should write a quick sentence or two explaining why their historical figure is important.
+• Historical Importance: Why is the historical figure important in the scope of history?
+Have students write 1–2 sentences explaining why their figure is important.

-BFF: If time travel were available, which other historical figure(s) would this historical figure get along with the best?
+• BFF: If time travel were possible, which other historical figure(s) would get along well with this historical figure?
 Why would they be friends?

-Worst Enemy: Who would the historical figure despise the most in all of history?
+• Worst Enemy: Who would the historical figure despise most in all of history?
 Why would they not get along?

-Image: What does this historical figure look like?
-Students should draw a picture in the large oval.
+• Image: What does this historical figure look like?
+Have students draw a picture in the oval.

-Symbols: Based on students' research, what four symbols would they most associate with their figures?
-Students should draw these symbols in the small square boxes.
+• Symbols: Based on their research, what four symbols would students associate with their figures?
+Have students draw these symbols in the small square boxes.

 Evaluate

-Once students have rotated back to their own projects, give them time to review the feedback and make any changes that they see fit.
+Once students have returned to their own projects, have them review the feedback they received and make any changes.

-Display slide 19.
-Have students return to their KWHL Charts and fill out the "L" column with what they have learned about their historical figures.
+Display slide 16.
+Have students return to their KWHL Charts and complete the "L" column with what learned about their historical figures during the lesson.

 Resources